Bazindigo/Arch-Install-Mac/README.md

 1. Boot into arch iso from a USB
 2. `pacman -Syy && pacman -S git glibc`
 3. `git clone https://github.com/Bazindigo/Arch-Install-Mac.git`
-4. edit script variables in the first few lines of `install_arch.sh`:
+4. edit script variables in the first few lines of `install-arch.sh`:
     * `ROOT_PASSWORD`: the password for root in your installation
     * `USERNAME`: the username of the user to configure
     * `USR_PASSWORD`: the password of the new user